malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries/Readme.md

 - R0 is the bigger radius
 - R1 is the smaller radius
 - alpha is the conical half-angle (90 degrees for 'butted' capillaries , 59 degrees for holes drilled with DIN 1897 drill bits)

--
+gamma_dot is the shear rate.
+The average (!) elongation rate is:

+TBA

 </details>

 ## Chapter 3: Simplifications

 <details>
 <summary>CLICK TO EXPAND AND READ</summary>

-As seen above, $\phi$ only depends on alpha.
-Hence it is easy to tabulate it as an function of alpha.
+As seen above, $\phi$ only depends on $\alpha$ and $t$ Hence it is easy to tabulate it and arrive at an approximation formula (in which $\alpha$ in degrees is to be input):

+$\phi(t,\alpha) = max(0,\frac{1.2\alpha-33}{100})$

+See figure 1 below for the quality of the approximation.

+However, this only eliminates the last component of Gibsons unwieldy equation.
+Considering only the term in the brackets, the influencing factors are
+- Ratio of the radii (expected to fall between 1 to 5 and 1 to 30)
+- Elongational viscosity power law exponent t (expected to fall between 1 and 0.25)
+- Half-angle alpha (expected to fall between 30 and 90 degrees)

+We can now tabulate these results and find a simplification.

 TBD
 </details>